wernerfred/docker-mailserver/docs/content/config/troubleshooting/faq.md

 ### Can `docker-mailserver` run in a [Rancher Environment](http://rancher.com/rancher/)?

-Yes, by Adding the Environment Variable `PERMIT_DOCKER: network`.
+Yes, by adding the environment variable `PERMIT_DOCKER: network`.

 **WARNING**: Adding the docker network's gateway to the list of trusted hosts, e.g. using the `network` or `connected-networks` option, can create an [**open relay**](https://en.wikipedia.org/wiki/Open_mail_relay), for instance [if IPv6 is enabled on the host machine but not in Docker][github-issue-1405-comment].